-Brad Avaklan shared a link.
+Brad Avakian shared a link.
 February 12

-It's so wonderful to see that the Senate an Chat (Off) authorization of the Violence Against Women Accorda disappointed that 22 Senators dissented.
-It's very sobering to be reminded that issues like protecting women from violence still require constant advocacy to receive adequate funding,
+It's so wonderful to see that the Senate and Chat (Off) authorization of the Violence Against Women disappointed that 22 Senators dissented.
+It's very sobering to be reminded that issues like protecting women from violence still require constant advocacy to receive adequate funding.